Workday vs SuccessFactors vs Oracle

-This will be a living post and we will continue to update as we have time to collect thoughts on each vendor and as we complete integrations to new vendors.
-Not every source we work with will be listed here but we'll cover the majors ones that we often work with.
+This vendor-by-vendor comparison will be a living post and we will continue to update as we have time to collect thoughts on each vendor and as we complete integrations with new vendors.
+Not every source we work with will be listed here but we'll cover the major ones that we often work with.

 At One Model we get to see the data and structure from a load of HR systems, and beyond, basically anything that holds employee or person data is fair game as a core system to integrate for workforce analytics.

-After more than a decade of experience directly integrating data from these systems into analytics and reporting solutions, we have a lot of experience to share.
+After more than a decade of HR analytics integration architecture experience where the solution is directly integrating data from these systems into analytics and reporting solutions, we have a lot of experience to share.

 Below I'll share our experience with highlights from each system and how they align with creating a people analytics warehouse.
 Some are better than others from a data perspective and there's certainly some vendors that are yet to understand that access to data is already a core requirement of buyers looking at any new technology.